thsdias/livro-csharp12-net8/README.md

     - How to write reusable functions with input parameters and return values, in both an imperative and functional style.
     - How to use the Visual Studio and Visual Studio Code debugging and diagnostic features like logging and unit tests to identify and fix any bugs in them.
     - How to throw and catch exceptions in functions and understand the call stack.

+- ##### Chapter 5:
+>
+    - Making your own types using OOP.
+    - Some of the different categories of members that a type can have, including fields to store data and methods to perform actions.
+    - OOP concepts, such as aggregation and encapsulation
+    - How to use modern C# features, like relational and property pattern matching enhancements, init-only properties, and record types.